-The reality is there is not a single verse that tells us we are free from law for salvation, but must observe it for daily living.
-The reality is there is not a single verse describing some kind of watered down version of punishment (aka discipline) for breaking Gods law.
+The reality is there is not a single verse that tells us we are free from the law for salvation but must observe it for daily living.
+The reality is there is not a single verse describing some kind of watered-down version of punishment (aka discipline) for breaking Gods law.

 Not a Single Verse of Needing The Law For Daily Living